-8. Bush Babies
+7. Bush Babies

 Since they are a nocturnal animal, they will spend their entire day to sleep.
 Their main diets are such as insects, birds, and also fruits.
 They love to hop, jump, and cling around the holes in trees.

 Aye-aye is pretty rare today and they have relation to apes, chimpanzees, and also human.
 This animal has a pair of big toes and pointed claws on their finger that will help them to cling and dangle from one branch to another.

 However, their life is in threat because local tribes in Madagascar consider aye-aye as bad luck.
 They will kill this animal.
 Other than that, their declined number is also affected by habitat degradation and hunting.

-10. Bat-eared Fox
+9. Bat-eared Fox

 The next name of animals with big ears is the bat-eared fox.
 This fox can be found in the dry regions of Eastern and Southern Africa.

 They live to stay under the acacia trees and love to crawl on the arid savannah and short grasslands.
 Bat-eared fox eats small invertebrates and sometimes small animals along with desert truffle.

 Their declined number is also affected by habitat loss and drought.
 They have pointed teeth and rarely drink water.
 The male ones will take the parental duty.

-11. Long-eared Jerboa
+10. Long-eared Jerboa

 Long-eared jerboas are the nocturnal animal.
 They look like mice and rodents but they have a long tail, big ears, and long hind legs so they can jump so easily.

 Jerboa also does not drink water because all needs are gathered from the insects, plants, and foods.
 Nowadays, there are at least 33 species of this animal.
 In WWII, Britain took jerboa as their mascot.

-12. Basset Hound
+11. Basset Hound

 Basset dog is one of the stubborn dogs and sometimes they are difficult to be trained.
 The experts will suggest using crate training to train them.

 This type of dog has the tendency to get flatulence and if this condition becomes too much, it is important to talk to your vet immediately.

 Indoor is the place they love to stay but it is easy to make them an excellent watchdog with an excellent alert.
 Socialization helps them to be a down-to-earth dog.

-13. Californian Leaf-nosed Bat
+12. Californian Leaf-nosed Bat

 You can only find this creature in North America and northern Mexico.
 Their big ears look like leaves and they have a nose with leaf projection on it.